AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/Report.md

 ![Capture_2023_06_20_12_16_15_203](https://github.com/AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/assets/132245731/2c3998a6-4322-453a-ab91-d79ae53a7fc5)

-4. **Exit**: Clicking this will close the program.
+4. **Exit**: The selection of this option results in the termination of the program.

-Choose the option that suits your needs to proceed.
+Users can select any of the options as per their requirements to proceed further in the application.

 # Running the Algorithm